janko/janko.io/_posts/2020-08-18-rodauth-a-refreshing-authentication-solution-for-ruby.md

 overwhelming advantages over other authentication frameworks.

-As someone who enjoys working in other Ruby web frameworks, I strongly believe in focusing on libraries that can be used by everyone.
+As someone who enjoys working in other Ruby web frameworks, I strongly believe in focusing on libraries that are accessible to everyone.
 And Rodauth is the first full-featured authentication solution that can be used in any Ruby web framework (including Rails).

 Hopefully this overview will encourage you to try Rodauth out in your next